 Salford City Council is delivering the Greenway project in three phases.
-The green, traffic-free route, designed by Urban Vision and built by The Casey Group, is funded by the Department for Transport’s Local Sustainable Transport Fund, Salford City Council and the Atlantic Gateway Parklands Community Environment Fund.
+The green, traffic-free route, designed by the council and built by The Casey Group, is funded by the Department for Transport’s Local Sustainable Transport Fund, Salford City Council and the Atlantic Gateway Parklands Community Environment Fund.
 The route has also benefited greatly from environmental improvements from the Environment Agency along Worsley Brook.

 Port Salford Greenway will help promote healthy options for residents, including encouraging cycling in Salford.
 This supports the Greater Manchester Cycle Strategy, through which Transport for Greater Manchester and the ten district councils of Greater Manchester are aiming to quadruple cycling levels by 2025.